 How Much Does Life Insurance Cost in Littleton?

-In 2026, life insurance varies widely based on age, health and the type of policy selected.
-For many healthy adults in their 30s and 40s, a 20-year term life policy with $500,000 in coverage often ranges from $28 to $90 per month.
-A $1,000,000 term policy for the same age group may fall between $55 and $165 per month depending on underwriting class.
-Younger applicants in excellent health typically land toward the lower end of those ranges.
+In 2026, life insurance varies based on age, health and policy type.
+A 20-year term policy with $500,000 in coverage for many healthy adults in their 30s and 40s often ranges from $28 to $85 per month.
+A $1,000,000 term policy for the same age group may fall between $50 and $150 per month depending on underwriting class.

 Looking To Save On Insurance?
 Contact Us Today